elcicd/el-CICD-docs/tutorial.md

 We move the CRC directory containing the decompressed files to a generic directory so we don't have to continually update our path whenever we upgrade versions.

-**You also need to copy or download your CRC pull secret to a file called `pull-secret` in the same directory as the CRC binary, `crc`.
-The scripts below you'll add to your `.bashrc` or `.zshrc` depend on it to function correctly.**
+**You also need to copy or download your CRC pull secret to a file called `pull-secret` in the same directory where CRC has been installed (see figure below).
+The helper scripts described below that you'll add to your `.bashrc` or `.zshrc` depend on it to function correctly.**

 ![Figure 1: CRC install directory structure](tutorial-images/crc-install-directory.png)